 Data from the drifters and ADCPs was subset by end-member forcing condition, and two techniques were used to compare the drifter results with the ADCP results: progressive vectors of cumulative flow and empirical orthogonal functions (EOF).

-A series of 1 h progressive vector diagrams of cumulative flow were computed from ADCP data following the methodology used by Storlazzi et al. (2006) and Siegel et al. (2003).
+A series of 1 h progressive vector diagrams of cumulative flow were computed from ADCP data following the methodology used by Siegel et al. (2003) and Storlazzi et al. (2006).
 The progressive vectors were compared to simultaneous drifter tracks to demonstrate the usefulness of drifters for illustrating spatially variable flows compared to projected flow from fixed ADCPs.
 The progressive vectors from the ADCPs illustrate the temporal flow variability at those fixed points during the 1 h drift duration, but progressive vectors are calculated assuming spatial homogeneity of the flow, causing them to move onshore in some instances.

-EOF principal axes, variance ellipses, mean flow velocities, and residence times were calculated from ADCP data and spatially binned drifter data (100 m x 100 m) (MacMahan et al., 2010) under different endmember forcing conditions.
-Where drifters did not travel through a spatial bin, no EOF or residence time could be calculated.
+EOF principal axes, variance ellipses, mean flow velocities, and residence times were calculated from ADCP data and spatially binned drifter data (100 m x 100 m) following the methodology presented by MacMahan et al. (2010) for different endmember forcing conditions.
+Where drifters did not travel through a specific spatial bin, no EOF or residence times were calculated.
 EOFs and mean flow velocities from drifters and ADCPs were compared to determine if the short-term observations from the drifters were similar to the long-term ADCP observations, and to demonstrate the usefulness of Lagrangian methods for describing spatial flow patterns compared to fixed Eulerian methods.
 Mean flow velocities were also used to calculate water residence time over the reef under different forcing conditions.
 For ADCP data, the mean flow speeds under different forcings were used to calculate residence time for a 100 m bin to correspond to the drifter results.

 RESULTS